.jpg)

 -

-Mediation: a confidential, non-binding process usually conducted with an independent mediator who evaluates the strengths and weaknesses of the dispute, facilitates discussion between parties, and proposes a resolution or a binding settlement of the dispute.
+Mediation: A confidential, non-binding process usually conducted with an independent mediator who evaluates the strengths and weaknesses of the dispute, facilitates discussion between parties, and proposes a resolution or a binding settlement of the dispute.
 It usually occurs in a single day and the costs are fixed and always less than litigation.
-Mediation also allows for more creative resolutions than litigation would.
+Cannabis mediation also allows for more creative resolutions than litigation would.

 -